xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 1. `signal_interp_stability`

    * Definition: a penalty signal that increases when `Tension_interp(m)` increases between nearby training checkpoints or under small perturbations of prompts and inputs, for states representing the same model.
-   * Purpose: encourage models and interpretability tools to move toward stable, low tension regions of `M_reg`.
+   * Purpose: encourage models and interpretability tools to move toward stable, low-tension regions of `M_reg`.

 2. `signal_circuit_sparsity`

-   * Definition: a regularization term that penalizes increases in `K_complexity(m)` when performance remains constant or improves.
+   * Definition: a regularization term that penalizes increases in `K_complexity(m)` or `K_norm(m)` when performance remains constant or improves.
    * Purpose: favor internal structures whose explanations can be expressed with smaller and more reusable circuit libraries.

 3. `signal_world_TF_separation`